questdb/documentation/operations/backup.md

 Other file systems supporting are untested and while they may work, they are not officially supported.
 See the [filesystem compatibility](/docs/deployment/capacity-planning/#supported-filesystems) section for more information.

+## Further reading
+- [Snapshot API](/docs/reference/sql/snapshot/) - Reference documentation for the SQL commands used to create and manage snapshots.